All Episodes

 But we weren't supposed to have just a standing army, a country always at war or ready to go to war or in a war posture.

-And so much of this a massing of federal power and federal paramilitarized power or just overtly militarized power is something that is very distant from the vision that not just the founders had, but that the people in the United States had for the first hundred years or so.
+And so much of this amassing of federal power and federal paramilitarized power or just overtly militarized power is something that is very distant from the vision that not just the founders had, but that the people in the United States had for the first hundred years or so.

 And when we start talking about employing that or unleashing it on our own citizens in our own cities, I would submit that that is something that requires a great deal of concern.

-Now, here's the rest of what Trump said, where again he kind of went off script.
+Now here's the rest of what Trump said, where again, he kind of went off script.

-This is not part of his uh prepared remarks in the teleprompter, but this is Trump just sort of musing about the problem that he raised in that prior clip.
+This is not part of his prepared remarks in the teleprompter, but this is Trump just sort of musing about the problem that he raised in that prior clip.

 Very important mission.

-And I told Pete we should use some of these dangerous cities as training grounds for our military, National Guard, but military.
+And I told Pete, we should use some of these dangerous cities as training grounds for our military, National Guard, but military.

 They threw him out of his family business.